SNOWBOARDING

 - Black - Advanced slope, steepest slopes, for good skiers and snowboarders only.

-- Ski route - Marked and patrolled off piste route.
+- Ski Route - Marked and patrolled off piste route.

 North America: